giantswarm/rfc/logging-infrastructure/README.md

 ## Context

-High level architecture proposal to implement a logging solution.

 Atlas started working on a logging infrastructure implementation using [Loki](https://grafana.com/docs/loki/latest/).
-So far we worked on a POC towards having a centralized setup.
+So far we worked on a POC towards having a centralized setup, where a central Loki instance hosted by GiantSwarm ingests logs from our installations.
-There were some recent discussions where we learned about other requirements leaning towards a distributed setup, here are the pro and cons details of those setups.
+There were some recent discussions where we learned about other requirements leaning towards a distributed setup, here are the pro and cons details of those discussions.

 ### Distributed setup

-1 Loki instance for each installation, each instance is hosted at the installation level
+What we call distributed setup, is when there is 1 Loki instance hosted on each installation.
+So logs are stored and accessible on a per installation basis.

 #### Pros

 - Satisfy customer requirement towards data isolation (i.e. legal, or data privacy requirements)
+- More resilient setup towards failure
 - Keep our Platform as a Product model (self-sufficient installation can keep running alone)
-- More resilient setup towards failure

 #### Cons